p4mars/drone_light_show/README.md

 cd ros2_ws
 ros2 launch offboard_control_pkg offboard_control_launch_file.launch.py
 ```
+If everything went well, the simulation should be up and running, and after a short while, the drones should start flying.

 For more information about our development and how to run our simulation, please refer to our [wiki](https://github.com/p4mars/drone_light_show/wiki).